ultraio/docs-blockchain/docs/guides/Docker/endpoint-usage.md

 ## Cleos Usage

-Cleos has a section on using [external endpoints](./cleos.md#external-apis).
+Cleos has a section on using [external endpoints](../../tools/protocol/cleos.md#external-apis).

 In short append the `-u` flag with a url.
+If you are using local environment then this flag can be skipped.
+The default value of `http://127.0.0.1:8888` will be used

 ```
 cleos -u <endpoint>